VIPKid Teacher Review: How Much Money Can You Really Make?

 - Book an interview by picking a time slot up to three days in advance from the calendar on the interview page.

-For the inside scoop on how to have a stellar interview, VIPKid has put together a cheat sheet called the Applicant Performance Indicators that covers everything their recruiters look for.
+For more VIPKid interview tips, the company has put together a cheat sheet called the Applicant Performance Indicators that covers everything their recruiters look for.

-If you pass the demo class, you’re in!
-Now you’ll get access to the certification center where you can review slides, teacher instructions, and practice mock classes with an experienced teacher.
+After VIPKid reviews your application, you pass the demo class, and you’re accepted as a VIPKid teacher, you’ll receive access to the certification center.
+This allows you to review slides, teacher instructions, and practice mock classes with an experienced teacher.

-Mock classes are 30 minutes long with 10 minutes devoted to beginner level and 10 minutes devoted to intermediate.
+Mock classes are 30 minutes long with ten minutes devoted to beginner-level students and ten minutes devoted to intermediate-level students.
 You can do as many mock classes as you need, but you must pass one before moving on.

 Setting your schedule